Amansingh-afk/lazygit-ai/README.md

 **Made with ❤️ for the developer community**

-If you find this tool helpful, please give it a ⭐ on GitHub!
+If you find this tool helpful, please give it a ⭐ on GitHub! # Update project documentation